ietf-wg-asdf/SDF/sdf.md

 Element:
 : A part or an aspect of something abstract; i.e., the term is used here in its usual English definition.
-  (Exceptionally, in {{jso-inspired}}, used explicitly in accordance with its meaning in the JSON ecosystem, i.e., the elements of JSON arrays.)

 Affordance:
 : An element of an interface offered for interaction.